MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/monitor-rms-connector.md

 Connect-MsolService
 ```

-Then run the following command to find all service principal accounts, based on the display name for Azure RMS:
+Then run the following command to find all service principal accounts for your Azure RMS tenant, based on the display name for Azure RMS:

 ```
 Get-MsolServicePrincipal | where-object {$_.DisplayName -eq "Microsoft.Azure.ActiveDirectoryRightsManagement"}
 ```

-Or the following command to find all service principal accounts, using the base name of "Aadrm_":
+Or run the following command to find all service principal accounts by using the base name of "Aadrm_":

 ```
 Get-MsolServicePrincipal | where-object {$_.ServicePrincipalNames -like "Aadrm_*"}